 As we've had to postpone our travels because of the pandemic, I believe a weekly dose of travel dreaming can be good medicine.
 Here's a reminder of the fun that awaits us in Europe at the other end of this crisis.

 Smart budget travel isn't just about saving money — it's about maximizing your experience.
-Let me stoke your travel dreams by sharing some of my favorite European experiences from 30 years of crisscrossing the Continent.
+Let me stoke your travel dreams by sharing some of my favorite European experiences from several decades of crisscrossing the Continent.

 In northern England, hike the best-surviving stretch of Hadrian's Wall.
 Picture being a soldier posted there back in ancient Roman times to keep out the scary Scots.
 For a good, craggy three-mile walk along the wall, hike between Housesteads Roman Fort and Steel Rigg.
 Free maps are available at the Once Brewed National Park Visitor Centre.

 Britain is full of mystery and history.
 Trek from a hamlet in Dartmoor — through a foggy world of scrub brush and scraggy-haired goats — to find your own private Stonehenge.
 Arriving at a humble stone circle, sit and observe blackbirds and wild horses, and feel the echoes of druids worshipping (and then partying) right here thousands of years ago.